isaiasmendesoliveira/moodle-local_activitysettingstemplates/docs/TECHNICAL.md

 - **Attention**: the field exists but is currently disabled or otherwise dependent on the form state.
 - **Not applicable**: the field or stored option is unavailable in the current form.

-Status is conveyed with text and icon in addition to colour.
+Status is conveyed with text and an icon in addition to color.

 ## Privacy API